h5p/h5p-wordpress-plugin/readme.txt

 Added support for inputing target DOM node when initializing H5P, making it possible to "start" content loaded via AJAX.
 Removed deprecated version of font-awesome from plugin code.
 Other minor fixes and code clean up.

+= 1.4.1 =
+Fixed some misplaced code that causes the "my results" page to fail.